 Utilize the prioritization tools for salmon recovery actions across Hood Canal salmonid stocks and watersheds developed by the HCCC Salmon Recovery Program.
-This guidance adapts with new information, and as projects are completed, informing the annual Hood Canal Lead Entity "Call for Actions."
-See Lead Entity Call for Projects for more detail.
+This guidance adapts with new information, and as projects are completed, informing the annual Hood Canal Lead Entity "Call for Actions".